Configure Windows Authentication on the Report Server

 Modify the configuration file rsreportserver.config by setting the following:

-If you do not want to continue using Extended Protection, then set the configuration values back to defaults and restart the Reporting Services Service account.
+If you don't want to continue using Extended Protection, then set the configuration values back to defaults and restart the Reporting Services Service account.

 For more information see, Extended Protection for Authentication with Reporting Services

 How the Browser Chooses Negotiated Kerberos or Negotiated NTLM

 When you use Internet Explorer to connect to the report server, it specifies either Negotiated Kerberos or NTLM on the authentication header.
 NTLM is used instead of Kerberos when: